Prayag-X/Contacts/README.md

 # Features

-- Beauttiful UI
-- Smooth Animations
-- Dark Theme and Light Themes
-- 5 Lanuages
 - Remember user authentication state
 - Fast enough because it doesn't re-render ListView on Contacts modification
+- Import Contacts from your mobile
 - Search feature for Phone number and Name
 - Voice Search
 - Call the contact from the app
-- Import Contacts from your mobile
+- Beauttiful UI
+- Smooth Animations
+- Dark Theme and Light Themes
+- 5 Lanuages
+- All data safely stored in Firebase

 # Screenshots